T-14 Law Schools: How to Get In (2024)

 As with most college applications, you want to create a narrative.
 Your personal statement is the perfect opportunity to tie together your grades, experiences, and goals to create a vibrant image of you and what you will bring to the school you’re applying to.

 Avoid using cliches or being broad about your qualifications.
 Even if you did spend a lot of time working with various clubs or organizations, try to hone in on something that you care about and that makes you stand out.
-When the admissions boards are reviewing your application, you want them to have a specific idea about you such as, “this student is passionate about elder financial abuse” or “this student has worked with environmental protection groups for years.”
+When the admissions boards are reviewing your application, you want them to have a specific idea about you, such as, “This student is passionate about elder financial abuse” or “This student has worked with environmental protection groups for years.”

 You should spend about a week planning your personal statement to ensure your narrative is clear, concise, and persuasive.